bkirman/bkirman.github.io/src/pages/publications.md

 ### 2009

-* Conor Linehan, Bryan Roche, Shaun Lawson, Mark Doughty, and Ben Kirman (2009) A behavioural framework for designing educational computer games.
+* Conor Linehan, Bryan Roche, Shaun Lawson, Mark Doughty, and Ben Kirman (2009) [A behavioural framework for designing educational computer games](/papers/Linehan2009EducationalGames.pdf).
 In Proceedings of the Vienna Games Conference: Future and Reality of Gaming (FROG).
 Vienna, Austria.
-* Ben Kirman, Eva Ferrari, Shaun Lawson, Jonathan Freeman, Jane Lessiter, and Conor Linehan (2009) Familiars: representing Facebook users’ social behaviour through a reflective playful experience.
+* Ben Kirman, Eva Ferrari, Shaun Lawson, Jonathan Freeman, Jane Lessiter, and Conor Linehan (2009) [Familiars: representing Facebook users’ social behaviour through a reflective playful experience](/papers/Kirman2009Familiars.pdf).
 In Proceedings of the ACM International Conference on Advances in Computer Entertainment (ACE).
 Athens, Greece.
-* Ben Kirman, Shaun Lawson and Conor Linehan (2009) Mario, Luigi and Dave: the effect of language on the social structure of a bilingual online mobile game.
+* Ben Kirman, Shaun Lawson and Conor Linehan (2009) [Mario, Luigi and Dave: the effect of language on the social structure of a bilingual online mobile game](/papers/Kirman2009Mario.pdf).
 In Proceedings of ACM Academic MindTrek Conference, Tampere, Finland.
-* Ben Kirman and Shaun Lawson (2009) Hardcore classification: identifying play styles in social games using network analysis.
+* Ben Kirman and Shaun Lawson (2009) [Hardcore classification: identifying play styles in social games using network analysis](/papers/Kirman2009HardcoreClassification.pdf).
 In Proceedings of International Conference on Entertainment Computing (ICEC), Springer Lecture Notes in Computer Science 5709.
 Paris, France.
-* Ben Kirman, Conor Linehan, and Shaun Lawson (2009) Exploring the edge of good taste: playful misconduct in social games.
+* Ben Kirman, Conor Linehan, and Shaun Lawson (2009) [Exploring the edge of good taste: playful misconduct in social games](/papers/Kirman2009GoodTaste.pdf).
 In Proceedings of the Vienna Games Conference: Future and Reality of Gaming (FROG).
 Vienna, Austria.
-* Conor Linehan, Shaun Lawson, Mark Doughty, and Ben Kirman (2009) Developing a serious game to evaluate and train group decision making skills.In Proceedings of ACM Academic MindTrek Conference, Tampere, Finland.
+* Conor Linehan, Shaun Lawson, Mark Doughty, and Ben Kirman (2009) [Developing a serious game to evaluate and train group decision making skills](/papers/Linehan2009SeriousGames.pdf).
+In Proceedings of ACM Academic MindTrek Conference, Tampere, Finland.
-* Ben Kirman, Shaun Lawson, and Conor Linehan (2009) Gaming on and off the social graph: the social structure of Facebook games.
+* Ben Kirman, Shaun Lawson, and Conor Linehan (2009) [Gaming on and off the social graph: the social structure of Facebook games](/papers/Kirman2009SocialGraph.pdf).
 In Proceedings of the Symposium of Social Computing Applications (SCA) at IEEE International Conference on Social Computing.
 Vancouver, Canada.
-* Conor Linehan, Shaun Lawson, Mark Doughty, and Ben Kirman (2009) Thereʼs no ʻIʼ in ʻEmergency Management Team:ʼ designing and evaluating a serious game for training emergency managers in group decision making skills.
+* Conor Linehan, Shaun Lawson, Mark Doughty, and Ben Kirman (2009) [Thereʼs no ʻIʼ in ʻEmergency Management Team:ʼ designing and evaluating a serious game for training emergency managers in group decision making skills](/papers/Linehan2009EmergencyManagement.pdf).
 In Proceedings of the 39th Conference of the Society for the Advancement of Games & Simulations in Education and Training (SAGSET).
 Leeds, UK

 ### 2008

-* Ben Kirman, Shaun Lawson, Duncan Rowland, Fabrizio Davide, Francesco Collovà, and Stefano Puglia (2008) Familiars: manipulating social networks with mobile gaming.
+* Ben Kirman, Shaun Lawson, Duncan Rowland, Fabrizio Davide, Francesco Collovà, and Stefano Puglia (2008) [Familiars: manipulating social networks with mobile gaming](/papers/Kirman2008Familiars.pdf).
 In Proceedings of the International Games Design and Technology Workshop and Conference (GDTW).
 Liverpool, UK.
-* Ben Kirman, Sean Casey, Shaun Lawson, and Duncan Rowland (2008) User powered games for research.
+* Ben Kirman, Sean Casey, Shaun Lawson, and Duncan Rowland (2008) [User powered games for research](/papers/Kirman2008UserPowered.pdf).
 In Proceedings of the International Games Design and Technology Workshop and Conference (GDTW).
 Liverpool, UK.
-* Ben Kirman and Duncan Rowland (2008) Socially respectful enjoyment tracking for tabletop games.
+* Ben Kirman and Duncan Rowland (2008) [Socially respectful enjoyment tracking for tabletop games](/papers/Kirman2008Tabletop.pdf).
 In Proceedings of ACM SIGCHI Conference on Human Factors in Computer Systems Extended Abstracts.
 Florence, Italy.

 ### ≤ 2007

-* Sean Casey, Ben Kirman, and Duncan Rowland (2007) The gopher game: a social, mobile locative game with user generated content and peer review.
+* Sean Casey, Ben Kirman, and Duncan Rowland (2007) [The gopher game: a social, mobile locative game with user generated content and peer review](/papers/Casey2007Gophers.pdf).
 In Proceedings of the International Conference on Advances in Computer Entertainment Technology (ACE).
 Salzburg, Austria.
-* Ben Kirman and Duncan Rowland (2006) Familiars: social gaming with PASION.
+* Ben Kirman and Duncan Rowland (2006) [Familiars: social gaming with PASION](/papers/Kirman2006SocialGames.pdf).
 In Proceedings of the International Games Design and Technology Workshop and Conference (GDTW).
 Liverpool, UK.
 * Ben Kirman and Abdennour El Rhalibi (2004) A Riot Control Mechanism for Games.
 In Proceedings of the International Games Design and Technology Workshop and Conference (GDTW).
 Liverpool, UK.

 ## Service